alisi1989/CLUES2-Companion/README.md

 Window size  : 50
 ```

-when the first dating is complete, a message with the summary results will be printed to the terminal alongside a *.json file with the first dating results:
+When the first dating is complete, a message with the summary results will be printed to the terminal along with a *.json file containing the first dating results:

 ```
-e.g., on terminal:
+For example, users will see the following on the terminal:

 Initial onset ≈ 300 generations (≈ 8400 years)
 epoch : 300 – 350
 s(MLE) : 0.02187